hibeekaey/open-source-project-generator/README.md

 ## Templates

-The generator includes templates for:
+The generator includes embedded templates for:

 - **Frontend**: Next.js applications with React
 - **Backend**: Go applications with Gin framework
 - **Mobile**: Android (Kotlin) and iOS (Swift) applications
 - **Infrastructure**: Docker, Kubernetes, and Terraform configurations

+**Note**: All templates are embedded directly into the binary, making the generator completely self-contained and portable.

 ## Configuration